 Withdrawal: It’s easy for your body to get so used to the effects of caffeine that when you don’t have it in your system, you have withdrawal.
 A headache is one of the symptoms.
 This can happen when you have caffeine regularly, even as little as a cup of coffee a day.

-Too Much Medication: Caffeine is also a factor in what’s known as a medication overuse, or rebound headache.
+Too Much Medication: Caffeine can also a factor in what’s known as a medication overuse, or rebound headache.
 This can happen when you take too much of any kind of pain reliever or take it too often.
 When the medicine wears off, the pain comes back worse than before.
 When you combine caffeine with pain relievers this condition is more likely.
-This type of headache is rare and can be avoided by following instructions on the medication's label.

 What You Can Do